Last updated:

 Where it may not be the right fit

-• Advanced reporting and consolidation may require higher-tier plans
+• Advanced reporting and consolidation often need higher-tier plans or additional tools

-• Workflow customization is more limited than accountant-centric platforms
+• Workflow customization is more limited than platforms built specifically for accountants

-Best for: Firms with international exposure but relatively standard billing workflows.
+Xero is best for firms with international exposure and relatively standard billing workflows.

 FreshBooks

-• Supports fast invoice creation for service-based work
+• Fast invoice invoice creation for service-based work

 • Handles time-based and project billing workflows